chengyawlow/SlackedFace/README.md

-## SlakcedFace: Learning a Slacked Margin for Low-Resolution Face Recognition
+## SlackedFace: Learning a Slacked Margin for Low-Resolution Face Recognition
 <sub>Last Update on July 26, 2023.</sub>

 This is the official GitHub repository for "SlackedFace: Learning a Slacked Margin for Low-Resolution Face Recognition".